nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 Examples:

-* `attendance 1 ses/1 att/1`
+* `attendance 1 ses/1 att/1` Marks the student with index number `1` as present for studio session 1
-* `attendance 1, 2, 3 ses/12 k/Chan a/1 i/7`
+* `attendance 1, 2, 3 ses/12 att/0` Marks students with index numbers `1`, `2`, and `3` as absent for studio session 12
+* `attendance 1, 2, 3 ses/7 att/1` Marks students with index numbers `1`, `2`, and `3` as present for studio session 7

-### Editing a student’s Studio participation: `participation`
+#### Editing a student’s Studio participation: `participation`

-Avengers will be able to track the participation of their students during the relevant studios.
+Tracks the participation of their students during the relevant studios.
 We will be keeping track of Studio participation with a counter system which starts at 0 by default.

 Format: `participation INDEX ses/STUDIO_SESSION add/PARTICIPATION_TO_ADD`